Akihabara Is in a Perpetual State of Change

 Nowadays, Akihabara has many manga, game arcades, and duty-free shops.
 Then there are the pet and maid cafes.
 Of course, the otaku are still around!
 Some specialized electric shops operate, but they aren’t the stars anymore.
 The 2022 Akihabara is very different from the one I once knew.

-Recently, I watched an Only in Japan * Go video on YouTube.
+A while back, I watched an Only in Japan * Go video on YouTube.
 John Daub, the presenter, did a live stream from around the station.
-The changes in the area shocked him, and he showed many places that had disappeared.
+The changes in the area shocked him, and he showed places that had disappeared.
 A few days later, I went to Akihabara to see it myself.

 Well, things panned out differently.
 SEGA rebranded the centers.
 They are now called GiGO, short for Get into Gaming Oasis.
 I have no comment on the name.
 I’ll leave that to you.
 By the way, the Number Two building still has no games.